walterbender/Syllabi/edtech.md

 ----

-Study of technical feasibility and product relevance, which may result in our revisiting the problem definition determined in Step 1;
+Study of technical feasibility and product relevance, which may result in our revisiting the problem definition determined in Sesson 8.

 <a name="PROTOTYPING">
 11. Prototyping